|Wik performing The Great Gig In The Sky|

 Payton hadn't performed since our 40th anniversary party in July, yet somehow, she was easily better onstage than I've ever seen her.
 Intensity poured from her the entire set.
 And she saved her best for last.

 Our last two songs were from Pink Floyd's Dark Side Of the Moon; Time and The Great Gig In The Sky.
 The Great Gig In The Sky is one of the greatest vocal solos in the history of rock.
 We chose it specifically to show Payton off.
 She nailed it, beyond even what I was expecting.
 And my expectations were high.
 Every time I think I've set the bar high for her, she exceeds my expectations.
 I had heard her sing it in rehearsal several times, but she sang it last night like I'd never heard her sing it before.
-A video of it is on my timeline now.
+A video of it is on the Wik Facebook page now.

 I did the speaking part that I refer to in To Know Or Not To Know.
 The one that starts with I'm not frightened of dying.
 Tears were shed at our table and elsewhere.
 It was a special moment.
 Afterwards, Jerry and Kathy came up to me to say their goodbyes.
 Kathy was in tears.
 My little speaking part had hit her hard.
 Kathy has always loved me, and the feeling has been mutual.
 Hearing me say those words was hard for her, as it was for many there.
 But it was the exact right song for that moment.
 And I was the exact right person to deliver those lines.